mk-fg/lafs-backup-tool/README.md

 * Metadata.

-	ACLs (and some other xattrs) can and should be properly serialized and added to filesystem edges, if present.
+	Filesystem ACLs and Capabilities can and should be properly serialized and added to filesystem edges, if present on source filesystem.

 * Symlinks.